 Why do manufacturers need a single system to manage processes?

-A crucial part of manufacturers renting out or looking to rent out via multiple revenue streams through the product-as-a-service model is to have a constant link between the production side and rental side of your business.
+A crucial part of manufacturers renting out or looking to rent out via multiple revenue streams through the equipment-as-a-service model is to have a constant link between the production side and rental side of your business.

 This is important as it covers the manufacturing company's initial and final stages of operations, and both the processes are interdependent.
 For instance, based on the rental trends, you can produce more assets, and you can't rent out an asset if it isn't available due to less production.